acoyfellow/brain_server/README.md

-Neural_Network_API
+brain_server
 ==================

-A lightweight Koa server that uses brain.js and Redis as a datastore.
+A lightweight HTTP Koa server that uses brain.js and Redis as a datastore.

 1. Install Node.js (at least 11.13)
 2. Install Redis